The post that delves into the details of what you need to know about Shared Ownership and explains why I decided against it.

 I looked long and hard at Shared Ownership but decided against it for many of the reasons above.
-Through Shared Ownership I could have afforded a flat much closer to the centre of London but I prefer living a bit further out and not having these issues to deal with.
+Through Shared Ownership I could have afforded a flat much closer to the centre of London.
+However, I prefer living a bit further out and not having these issues to deal with.

 Shared Ownership seems to be particularly good for people who need more space (e.g. due to a growing family) than they could afford on the open market.

 Staircasing is an obviously appealing option, although this could be expensive depending on what house prices do.
 If we have a period of time where house prices fall or plateau then people staircasing up to 100% could be on to a winner.
 On the other hand, if prices go up then it can prove pretty pricey.

 Whatever you do, don’t fall behind on your rent!